DalyaG/PublicSpeaking/TeMS_17LinesOfCodeThatGorMeMyDreamJob/README.md

 [video](https://youtu.be/W9U2Qb1F5h8)),
-where I start with an introduction to neural networks, and end with a "meta" description of this project, how it came about, and how working on it helped my advance my career.
+where I start with an introduction to neural networks, and end with a "meta" description of this project, how it came about, and how working on it helped me advance my career.

 ![TeMS_17LinesOfCodeThatGotMeMyDreamJob Preview](../../master/previews/TeMS_17LinesOfCodeThatGotMeMyDreamJob.png)